 Team meetings in logistics

-Collaboration between suppliers and customers is primarily defined by building strong relationships in order to constantly improve control and communication throughout the entire supply chain.
+Cooperation between suppliers and customers is primarily defined by building strong relationships to continuously improve control and communication throughout the supply chain.

-Target & feedback system for suppliers (joint target agreements, transparent supplier rating)
+Target and feedback system for suppliers (joint target agreements, transparent supplier rating)

-Transparent system for placing inquiries and negotiating offers
+Transparent system for placing requests and negotiating offers

-Efficient management to handle incorrectly delivered products and services
+Efficient management for handling incorrectly delivered products and services

-Preventive task force management for suppliers (quality problems, delivery bottlenecks, ...)
+Preventive task force management at suppliers (quality problems, supply bottlenecks, ...)

 innovation

-The further development of the supplier map is a MUST in order to be able to cover the price expectations of its customers in the long term.
-This requires continuous consideration regarding the introduction of new technologies for the production of supplies, strategies for optimizing the supplier map and increasing digitization/automation of processes between suppliers and customers.
+Developing the supplier network is essential to meet customer price expectations in the long term.
+This requires continuous consideration of the introduction of new technologies for manufacturing supplies, strategies for optimizing the supplier network, and increasing digitalization/automation of processes between suppliers and customers.

 Strategies for optimizing the supplier map